sap-tutorials/Tutorials/tutorials/cp-hana-create-mdc-instance/cp-hana-create-mdc-instance.md

 [ACCORDION-BEGIN [Step 1: ](Access your SAP Cloud Platform account)]

-Log into the <a href="https://account.hanatrial.ondemand.com/cockpit#/region/neo-eu1-trial/overview" target="new"><b>SAP Cloud Platform Cockpit</b></a> with your free trial account on the **Europe (Rot) - Trial** landscape and access *Your Personal Developer Account*.
+Log into the <a href="https://account.hanatrial.ondemand.com/cockpit#/region/neo-eu1-trial/overview" target="new"><b>SAP Cloud Platform Cockpit Neo Trial</b></a> with your free trial account on **Europe (Rot) - Trial** and access ***Your Personal Developer Account***.

-Click on the link as highlighted on the below screenshot.
-By default, it ends with *trial* in fact is your account display name and can be changed using the pen icon).
+Click on your ***SAP Cloud Platform Account*** identifier (which ends with *trial* by default) as highlighted on the below screenshot.

 ![SAP Cloud Platform Cockpit](01.png)

 You are now in your ***SAP Cloud Platform developer*** account!

+> If you are unclear with what is your SAP Cloud Platform account name, you can refer to the following blog entry: [SAP Cloud Platform login, user name, account id, name or display name: you are lost?
+Not anymore!](https://blogs.sap.com/2017/01/31/sap-hana-cloud-platform-trial-login-name-user-name-account-name-account-identifier-you-are-lost-not-anymore/)

 ![Your Personal Developer Account](02.png)